- Rates & Fees

 2. Tip service workers generously.

 If the option to tip someone is available, consider going above and beyond.
-Whether you’re swinging through curbside pick-up or having a meal delivered to your door, consider adding a tip beyond the normal percentage to say thanks and help out.
+Whether you’re swinging through curbside pickup, having a meal delivered to your door or dining in-person at your favorite place, be generous with your tip to show appreciation and say an extra thank you.

 5. Leave a positive review.